 Admission Requirement: To be considered for admission, a student should have a B.S. or M.S degree in a science-related area.
+Students for M.S. or Ph.D. should contact and be recommended by a prospective major faculty advisor in their area of interest prior to final admission.

-Master's Degree Requirements: A minimum of 24 course credit hours is required for M.S., 36 for Master of Nutrition.
+Master's Degree Requirements: A minimum of 24 course credit hours and a thesis is required for M.S., 36 for Master of Nutrition.